leftidev/cpp-Gravity-Gizmo/readme.md

 How to play?
 ------------
+Objectives:
+- Bubble up all the enemies in the level, and destroy them by bursting the bubble
+- After destroying all the enemies, get yourself to the exit

+Controls:
-- W, S or Up, Down arrow to reverse gravity
+- Up, Down arrow to reverse gravity
-- A, D or Left, Right arrow to move
+- Left, Right arrow to move
 - Space to jump, space again to double-jump
 - Left CTRL to shoot a bubble